luigifreda/pyslam/README.md

   <img src="./images/semantic_mapping_from_david.jpeg" alt="Semantic Mapping" style="height: 300px; width: auto;"/>
 </p>

 The sparse semantic mapping pipeline can be enabled by setting the parameter `kDoSparseSemanticMappingAndSegmentation=True` in `pyslam/config_parameters.py`.
-The best way of configuring the semantic mapping module used is to modify it in `pyslam/semantics/semantic_mapping_configs.py`.
+You can configure the semantic mapping module by mofifying the default segmentation models assigned to each dataset in `pyslam/semantics/semantic_mapping_configs.py`.
+Otherwise, you can override the used segmentation model by setting `kSemanticSegmentationType` in `config_parameters.py`.

 #### Sparse Semantic Mapping